vestrel00/contacts-android/howto/howto-sync-contact-data.md

 > For more info, read [How do I learn more about "local" (device-only) contacts?](/howto/howto-learn-more-about-local-contacts.md)

-## Custom data provided in this library are not synced
+## Some custom data provided in this library are not synced

 The `Gender` and `HandleName` custom data will not be synced because they are not account specific and they have no sync adapters and no remote service to interface with.